 Kitchen Layout plays an important role in how you will use your kitchen.

 Once you have worked out what your needs are, you can start collecting and collating information, pictures, and ideas about how you want your future kitchen to look.
+Even one or two pictures will give your designer a better understanding of the style you are after.
+Our gallery section has scores of images for you to peruse and is a great place to start your research.

-- Collation offline: Buy a scrapbook or folder and collect pictures from magazines, brochures, the internet etc
+- Collation offline: Buy a scrapbook or folder and collect pictures from magazines, brochures, the internet, etc

-- Or Collation online: use Houzz, Pinterest or Evernote to keep track of the images and articles that you find helpful in directing and your design thoughts.
+- Or Collation online: use Houzz, Pinterest, or Evernote to keep track of the images and articles that you find helpful in directing and your design thoughts.

 - Visit our showrooms to gather ideas on design and finishes.
 Showrooms are helpful in honing ideas because you can touch and experience the quality of our finishes.